SEALABQualityGroup/icsa-2021-primary-study/README.md

 #### Reseach Area

-(Research area)[./research-area.md] describes the principal area of interest in which the primary studies contribute to (note that, each study may contribute to more than one area).
+[Research area](./research-area.md) describes the principal area of interest in which the primary studies contribute to (note that, each study may contribute to more than one area).

 #### Target problem

-(Target problem)[./target-problem.md] deals with the problems targeted by the primary studies.
+[Target problem](./target-problem.md) deals with the problems targeted by the primary studies.

 #### Application domain

-(Application domain)[./application-domain.md] covers specific field of application.
+[Application domain](./application-domain.md) covers specific field of application.

 #### Research contributions

-(Research contributions)[./research-contribution.md] From our analysis, we can state that most of the studies contribute to the research domain with Performance analysis, Performance modelling, and Performance prediction approaches.
+[Research contributions](./research-contribution.md) From our analysis, we can state that most of the studies contribute to the research domain with Performance analysis, Performance modelling, and Performance prediction approaches.

 ### Characteristics of approaches

 #### Methodologies and techniques
-(Methodologies and techniques)[./methodologies-techniques.md] shows the results for the Methodologies and techniques.
+[Methodologies and techniques](./methodologies-techniques.md) shows the results for the Methodologies and techniques.
 Most approaches use well-assessed techniques like Performance models and Performance analysis.

 #### Performance measures and indices

-(Performance measures and indices)[./performance-indices.md] shows the results obtained in the category Performance measures and indices.
+[Performance measures and indices](./performance-indices.md) shows the results obtained in the category Performance measures and indices.
 The most used performance index is \emph{Response time}; this result is likely related to the system domain the studies belong to.

 #### Types of data

-(Types of data)[./types-data.md] depicts the {Types of data} exploited in our primary studies.
+[Types of data](./types-data.md) depicts the {Types of data} exploited in our primary studies.
 Most of them are due to Monitored and Runtime/Real-time data.

 #### Mapping variation

-(Mapping variation)[./mapping-variation.md] reports the average variation of mapping over the years (i.e., before and after 2015).
+[Mapping variation](./mapping-variation.md) reports the average variation of mapping over the years (i.e., before and after 2015).